- "AL" redirects here. For the Brazilian state with the same postal abbreviation, see Alagoas; for the U.S. state, see Alabama.

 Currency exchange

-Exchanging money in Albania is quite easy and competitive, especially in Tirana.
+[edit]Exchanging money in Albania is quite easy and competitive, especially in Tirana.
 Most exchange places in Tirana will give you rates for euros, dollars or pounds that are comparable to your bank.
-All major currencies are accepted, Bosnian convertible mark is not though—oddly enough, since its exchange risk is equal to the Euro.
+All major currencies are accepted, Bosnian convertible mark is seldom though—oddly enough, since its exchange risk is equal to the Euro.

 Shopping